pflima92/jspare-framework/README.md

 ## Project Status

-We are active and coding, help us.
+This project has been discontinued, we are focusing our efforts on other projects.
 Send mail to jspare@jspare.org.

 [![Build Status](https://travis-ci.org/jspare-projects/jspare-framework.svg?branch=master)](https://travis-ci.org/jspare-projects/jspare-framework)